transcriptaze/snyth/README.md

 the arrangements are clearly copyright free.
 Having said which, if you do have a MIDI file that you would like to share:

-1. Please create a pull request against the MIDI branch of this repository.
+1. Please create a pull request against the [MIDI](https://github.com/transcriptaze/snyth/tree/midi) branch of this repository.
 2. The pull request should:
-   - Update the MIDI files list with a link to where you are hosting the MIDI file
+   - Update the MIDI files list with a link to where the MIDI file is hosted
    - Include the MIDI file
    - Include a _snyth.json_ file
 3. After merging the pull request the MIDI files themselves will be stashed somewhere safe (but in good company)